phha/zenburn.nvim/README.md

 Status
 ------

-I consider this software to be in *Alpha* status.
+I consider this software to be in *Alpha*.
 The core colors are basically a straight port from the original Zenburn theme for vim, so I don't expect any major issues.
 However, the plugin schemes are not widely tested yet and subject to changes.